justinnk/csindy-library-evolution/README.md

 0. Navigate to the source directory: `cd src`
 1. Generate the datasets: `python gen_data.py`.
 2. Navigate to the experiments subfolder: `cd experiments`
-3. Run the experiments: `python experiment_definitions.py`.
-This will run the experiments one after the other and store the data in `src/experiment_results/<method>/<model>/<timestamp>/`.
+3. Run the experiments: `python run_experiments.py`.
+This will run the experiments one after another and store the data in `src/experiment_results/<method>/<model>/<timestamp>/`.
+4. Open the file `gen_paper_plots.py` and fill in the correct folder names (timestamps) at the top.
-4. Plot the results: `python gen_paper_plots.py`
+5. Plot the results: `python gen_paper_plots.py`

 > **Note:** The genetic algorithm is a stochastic optimization procedure.
 Hence, the results, especially for the concrete models shown for Wnt might not exactly coincide with those shown in the paper.

 ## :page_facing_up: Cite

 ```
 Justin N. Kreikemeyer, Kevin Burrage, Adelinde M. Uhrmacher.
+"Discovering
-"Discovering Biochemical Reaction Models by Evolving Libraries", 2024.
-To appear in proceedings of the 22nd International Conference on Computational Methods in Systems Biology, CMSB 2024.
+Biochemical Reaction Models by Evolving Libraries", 2024.
+To appear in
+proceedings of the 22nd International Conference on Computational Methods
+in Systems Biology, CMSB 2024.
 ```

 ## :file_folder: Overview of Contents